gbevan/partout/README.md

 ### Prerequisites
 * Node.js v4 or above - see https://nodejs.org/en/download/
 * ArangoDB (master only) - see https://www.arangodb.com/download/.
-For an up to date Gentoo ebuild use overlay https://github.com/gbevan/portage-arangodb-overlay
+For an up to date Gentoo ebuild use overlay https://github.com/gbevan/portage-arangodb-overlay - the current version being used in development is now version 3.0.*

 Agent Platforms
 ---------------